brainupdaters/drlm-docs/docs/source/backup_opers.rst

 The :program:`drlm impbackup` has the following required options:

-..option:: -c client_name, --client client_name
+.. option:: -c client_name, --client client_name

 You need to first register the client in the database before importing an exported DRLM backup.